 I'm afraid not.
 Subscribers to Microlink (and other such services it appears) must be 18 years of age or over.
 The reasons seem to be financial: such services ask you to pay by direct debit which is out of the question for anyone under 18.
-For the time being you'll have to be content with going into pubs consuming alcohol with a meal if accompanied by your parents, and so on.
-In just two years you can get married with your parents' consent and do certain other things legally.
+For the time being you'll have to be content with going into pubs consuming alcohol with a meal if accompanied by your parents, and fodder' I only wish I could view the world through your righteous eyes.
+People buy what they want.
+If you're not happy with it, tough.
+You're a minority.